 Where to Take Advantage of National Park Free Days

-Save money by skipping entry fees on these incredible parks this year.
+Save money by skipping entry fees on these incredible parks.

-This year, the National Park Service sliced its number of free admission days from 10 to just four.
-One of those days has already passed, but there are still three more days to get in free at national parks this year.
+This year, the National Park Service is offering five free admission days.
+One of those days has already passed, but there are still four more days to get in free at national parks this year.

-National Park free days return this month when the park service celebrates National Park Week on April 21.
-Last year, Americans got two full weekends of free parks to commemorate the event, but you can still catch festivities like free museum openings, night sky tours and junior ranger programs this year.
+National Park free days return this month when the park service celebrates National Park Week on April 20.
+In previous years, Americans got two full weekends of free parks to commemorate the event, but now you can still catch festivities like free museum openings, night sky tours and junior ranger programs this year.

-Free days return on Sept.
-22 for National Public Lands Day, and Nov.
+Free days return on Aug.
+25 for National Park Service Birthday, Sept.
+28 for National Public Lands Day and Nov.
 11 for Veteran’s Day.
 And with limited free time to explore this year, you’ll want to make the most of each one.
 Consider skipping the entrance fees at these great parks this year.

 Utah’s Mighty Five

 Utah’s world-famous five-pack of national parks are some of the most visited in the nation for a reason.
 Of the 60 major national parks in America, these five offer some of the most dramatic landscapes on the continent, and quick access from Salt Lake City and Las Vegas.

 Admission to Bryce Canyon and Zion National Parks will usually run thrill-seekers $30 per vehicle, while Grand Staircase Escalante, Arches, and Canyonlands (pictured) cost $25 each.
 Many of these parks are embroiled in a proposed increase to entry fees that could skyrocket those rates to $70 per vehicle, so get going while the getting’s good.

 Pick your poison for a Utah day hike at Angel’s Landing, the Devil’s Garden, Druid Arch, the Navajo Loop Trail or Zebra Slot Canyon for a free day you won’t forget.